aychtang/prolog-beginner-guide/guide.md

 parent(mnemosyne, clio).
 ```

-This block of code then is defining a few facts within the universe of the program:
+This block of code then is defining a few Facts within the universe of the program:

 ```
 There is a male Zeus.